 In Dublin, Stroke Country is generally referred to simply as "the North", except in official documents and the news (though sometimes they will use 'the North' too).
 This is probably not politically motivated as most people in Northern Ireland refer to the Republic as "Down South" or simply "the South".
 Old-fashioned Irish nationalists might refer to "the Occupied Six" etc. People who want to make a point of how unnationalist they are will use "Northern Ireland", even in casual conversation.

 "Ulster" is never used in the south, because only two-thirds of the old province of Ulster is in the North (er... you know what I mean).
-The remainder (Donegal, Monaghan and Cavan, are not (and incidentally, the Northern-most point of the island is in Donegal and hence, the Republic).
+The remainder, Donegal, Monaghan and Cavan, are not (and incidentally, the Northern-most point of the island is in Donegal and hence, the Republic).

 Conversely, 'Ulster' is widely used by unionists of various hues, as is "the Province".
 Technically both are inaccurate, but the second one is considerably less politicised and is often used elsewhere in the UK - the BBC often refers to the area as "the Province".

 Its people are generally laid-back, but a little more grim and stoic than the Republic.
 They can, amusingly, claim dual citizenship; forms for both Irish and British passports sit side by side in post offices.

 The local flavour of ITV, UTV (or until 1993, Ulster Television - it changed its name mainly to get advertisers to sell to its thousands of viewers in the Republic), used to embody 'regional programming' (teatime "good news" programme before the proper news, replacing Tonight with Trevor Mc Donald with an actual current affairs programme, a Friday night live chat show that ran for 16 years), but, apart from continuity announcements to soap operas by this guy (who really is a trope unto himself), it's now a reskin of ITV1 with regional news.
 This is an improvement.